 Insurance companies doing business in Massachusetts investigate wrongful death cases like other injury cases and they defend against them just as vigorously as they can.
 While an adjuster or insurance defense attorney may seem sympathetic and therefore more generous, the decision makers at the company will look at the case like any other.
 Remember, if there was no conscious pain and suffering of the decedent, they view wrongful death cases as simply paying the “specials” such as lost earnings.
 And they expect a discount.

 What is My Family’s Wrongful Death Case Worth?

 The good news in Massachusetts is that the jury system that functions quite well.
 Superior Court judges take wrongful death cases very seriously.
 And the law is sound.
 Thus, a wrongful death case us worth what the jury will award.
 Insurance companies tailor their offers of settlement to what a jury would award.
 Getting such a significant case to be prepared for a jury, or to an insurance company that needs to see what would be presented to a jury, requires experienced attorneys.

 Retain Experienced Wrongful Death Attorneys

-The Law Office of Neil Burns has successfully resolved wrongful death cases for over 30 years.
+The Law Office of Burns and Jain has successfully resolved wrongful death cases for over 30 years.
 The process is complex.
 An estate needs to be set up and reporting to the appropriate Probate Court is mandatory.
 You will need to work with an experienced personal injury attorney; no matter how clear you think liability looks, insurance companies will, as stated above, fight and force you to prove your case before they pay, notwithstanding the death of your loved ones.